 A Dire Warning for Women with Opiate Dependency

 If you are a woman who’s been prescribed opiates for pain relief and you are pregnant or nursing a new baby it can cause devastating consequences.
 Opioids during pregnancy can be a disaster.
 In the 1990s pain-killer prescriptions soared and they were the go-to prescription for C-section short-term pain relief.
-One in every 300 women who had taken opioids after c-section became addicted.
+One in every 300 women who had taken opioids after a c-section became addicted.

-Opiates make it into the breast milk and can cause babies to be hyperactive.
+Opiates make it into breast milk and can cause babies to be hyperactive.
 If you are pregnant and taking opiates the baby could be born with terrible withdrawal symptoms.
 This leads to brain development challenges and long-term health problems for the newborn.